As part of our commitment to keep Kahoot! safe and enjoyable for all, we’ve implemented some functions to help you handle inappropriate nicknames.

 We carefully maintain a list of words deemed universally inappropriate.
 Whenever someone joins a kahoot, this list is checked to ensure their desired nickname is ok for use.
 If it isn’t, their nickname with automatically be changed to something neutral.
 So if you have a cluster of learners joining with nicknames like “router”, this filter may be why.

-If you notice that some nickname got filtered by mistake, log in to your account and use the “Support” link in the top nav bar to send us a message requesting to whitelist a specific nickname.
+If you notice that some nickname got filtered by mistake, log in to your account and use the “Support” link in the top nav bar to send us a message requesting to add to the apply list a specific nickname.

-Also, if you feel that our filter failed to catch something inappropriate, please use the “Support” link in the top nav bar to send us a message requesting to blacklist the specific nickname.
+Also, if you feel that our filter failed to catch something inappropriate, please use the “Support” link in the top nav bar to send us a message requesting to add the specific nickname to the deny list.

 Manually remove players